Tehmina Arora, Director, ADF India

-The first ever large-scale violence against Christians of Kandhamal in northeast state of India, Odisha is an incident which perhaps most of the Indian Christians would like to leave behind and forge ahead as peace-loving community as always been known.
-Sadly, we have no choice but to observe prayerful Kandhamal Remembrance Week from 25th August to 2nd September to mark the 10th year anniversary of Kandhamal riots.
+The first ever large-scale violence against Christians of Kandhamal, Odisha is an incident which perhaps most Indian Christians would like to leave behind and forge ahead.
+However, it is appropriate we prayfully observe the Kandhamal Remembrance Week from 25th August to 2nd September to mark the 10th year anniversary of Kandhamal riots.

 As we continue to pray for a peaceful India and cordial co-existence among all Indians with our different culture, belief, and habits, let me recall what happened 10 years ago so that it does not occur again.

 It is an aftermath of the murder of Swami Lakshmananda Saraswati allegedly by Maoists on August 24, 2008, that witnessed the mobs brutally attacking Christians, their homes and churches.
-More than 100 people were killed and over 50,000 displaced from their homes and villages, driven into the forests and relief camps for fear of their lives.
+According to reports by human right groups, more than 100 people were killed and over 50,000 displaced from their homes and villages, driven into the forests and relief camps for fear of their lives.
 Over 8,000 homes were looted and burnt.
-Over 300 churches demolished.
-About 12000 children education disrupted and displaced.
+Over 300 churches were demolished.
+About 12,000 children's education was disrupted and displaced.
 40 women were sexually assaulted.

-The violence of such magnitude and intensity left us, the small group of lawyers and activists grapple with the question of how to respond to such aggression and hate.
-Because the immediate and urgent response was the need for relief and rehabilitation.
-Taking legal action was not something that came naturally.
+The violence of such magnitude and intensity left us, the small group of lawyers and activists grappling with the question of how to respond to such aggression and hate.
+The immediate and urgent response was the need for relief and rehabilitation, taking legal action seemed a distant second step. .

 The team achieved a key victory by securing the first life imprisonment for members of the mob who had killed Pastor Akbar Digal.
-At the same time, let me accept the fact that in spite of our best efforts, our ability to get justice for the victims was much limited.
+At the same time, let me accept the fact that in spite of our best efforts, our ability to get justice for the victims was verylimited.

 The Supreme Court, recognizing the lapse and ordered additional compensation to each victim.
-However, in spite of these directions being given in 2016, the compensation was not released to the victims until a series of petitions was filed by ADF India allied attorney and Director of the Odisha Legal Aid Center, Mr. Pratap Chhinchani.
+However, in spite of these directions being given in 2016, the compensation was not released to the victims until a series of petitions was filed by ADF India’s allied attorney.
 In March 2018, the state of Odisha finally released an amount of Rs.
 13 crores to the district authorities of Kandhamal to disburse to the victims.
 Finally, ten years after the violence, the victims of Odisha received the compensation due to them.